School Science Lessons

 Phytophthora palmivora, Phytophthora megakarya)

 See diagram 55.2.1: Black pod disease

-The black patches gradually spread upwards and soon the whole pod and the beans inside
+The black patches gradually spread upwards and soon the whole pod and

-it are rotten.
 This disease is caused by a fungus that grows very fast in cool wet weather.

 2. Take all diseased pods off the tree and carry them away from the cocoa

 Do not touch healthy pods after touching diseased pods or you may spread